 Newport – The Port

-There are several UK city nicknames for Newport, including “The Port” after the Newport Docks, a group of docks in south-east Wales.
-The docs have been historically useful for the city.
+Newport has several UK city nicknames, including “The Port” after the Newport Docks, a group of docks in southeast Wales.
+The docks have been historically useful for the city.

 As the mud-laden bank of River Usk runs through the city, people also refer to the city as “Newport-on-Mud.”
 Newport also goes by “Black and Ambers“- a name based on the traditional colors springing from its steelworks history.